hageyahhoo/Agile2020/Agile2020.md

 - [Immutable and disposable RDBMS for testing](https://www.testcontainers.org/modules/databases/)
 - [E2E Testing with WebDriver](https://www.testcontainers.org/modules/webdriver_containers/)

+⭐️
+The second is to organize testing ideas, terminologies, and techniques.
 - There are confusion among test automation not only for Microservices.

+⭐️
-- Design Sprint for Technical Problems
+The last one is to adopt to` Design Sprint` for Technical Problems
 - Agile2021で話す予定なので軽めに
 <br />
 <br />
 <br />